vanhovev/openalpr/README.md

-# OpenALPR - Socket - RS232
+# OpenALPR - Socket - Serial port

 This repository contains resources and instructions for utilizing OpenALPR for license plate recognition.
 Please refer to the Wiki for detailed guides and documentation.